kalekdev/uni/semester-1/analysis-1/notes.typ

 / Definition - Neighborhood (Umgebung): A subset $U subset.eq X$ is considered a *neighborhood* of a point $x_0$ relative to a set $X$ if:
 $
-  x_0 in O subset.eq U subset.eq X
+  exists O | x_0 in O and O subset.eq U subset.eq X
 $
 Where $O$ is a non-empty open set.
 - For example, there are many possible neighborhoods around a point in the middle of a non-empty set.